dddrrreee/cs240lx-20spr/labs/12-interrupt-based-checks/README.md

 ----------------------------------------------------------------------
 ## Part 1: interrupt based checking.

-***STILL NEED TO WRITE BELOW***

 In this part, integrate the timer code with your checking code.
   1. You should check if the interrupted pc was within your memory checking code.
-You will need to add an empty routine `gc_code_begin` at the beginning and `gc_code_end` at the end, similarly for your memory allocator.
+You can figure out the code range by putting a sentinal routine at the start of `ckalloc.c`:

+            void ckalloc_start(void) {}

+     and a sentinal routine at the end:

+            void ckalloc_end(void) {}

+     And considering all code between them as not-checkable.
+     Note that we use a special `gcc` option so it does not reorder the routines!

   2. If the interrupt pc is within these bounds, skip checking and increment a `skipped` counter.
   3. If not, run the checking and increment a `checking` counter.

+Implement the routines in `ck-memcheck.c` (described at the end of `ckalloc.h`).
-Implement three routines:
+Key routines:
-  1. `stat_check_init`: do any initialization.
+  1. `ck_mem_init`: do any initialization.
-  2. `stat_check_on`: allow it to start checking.
+  2. `ck_mem_on`: start checking.
-  3. `stat_check_off`: turn off checking.
+  3. `ck_mem_off`: turn off checking.

-They should be able to turn on checking and turn it off repeatedly.
+Clients should be able to turn on checking and turn it off repeatedly.
 They should also `panic` if `stat_check_init` was not called.

-I'm not sure the best way to say how frequent --- have them compute the clock speed? etc?

-Have them put their leak checking in source?
-Add to cstart.
-Run some old programs (not sure which ones).
+You'll have to copy in and modify the timer code.
+Play around with the test to see how quickly you can catch the error.
+Also perhaps add other tests and other errors.

+Notes:
-You should be able to run the checks in part 1 and have them pass.
+    1. You probably should make a way to easily shrink down the clock period in the timer intrrupt.
-These merely check that given output of any program, adding the checking does not change them.
-    You can slip this into any
-Hmm.
-Maybe we should have them modify?
-Add to cstart.
-Then automatically handle.

-Maybe have them rerun over and over?
+    2. As you make interrupts more frequent, your code can appear to "lock up" b/c it is either running too slowly or b/c you are doing something you should not in the interrupt handler.
+    3. If your interrupt handler uses data that is shared with non-interrupt code make sure it is `volatile` or you just do `put32` and `get32`.

+Extension:
+  1. Make it so you can transparently run all your old tests and have them pass.
+A nice thing about our checker is that it should not alter the behavior of existing programs other than making them slower.
+So it's easy to do lots and lots of regressions.
+     (Perhaps the easiest way to do this is modifying `cstart`; even slicker is to modify the `.bin`.)

 ----------------------------------------------------------------------
-## Part 2: interrupt based checking.
+## Part 2: binary rewriting